 Gold Crown

-Gold Crown coins are a rare alternative to the popular, and more traditional, silver Crown.
+Gold Crown coins are a rare alternative to the silver Crown.
 These early gold Crown coins were minted in the 16th and 17th centuries.
-22 carat gold was for many years globally known as ‘crown gold’ thanks to these coins; the golden Crowns were made of 22 out of 24 parts gold, the rest almost always being made from copper.
+22 carat gold was, for many years, globally known as ‘crown gold' thanks to these coins; the golden Crowns were made of 22 out of 24 parts gold, with the remainder almost always being made from copper.

 The Crown is a popular coin amongst numismatic collectors, and these gold versions are unique examples of the coin.
 As with the silver Crowns, gold Half-Crowns were also produced.